Saint-Henri, Montreal: History

 Église Saint-Henri was so named to commemorate Fr.
 Henri-Auguste Roux (1798–1831), the superior of Saint-Sulpice Seminary.
 The municipality of Saint-Henri was formed in 1875, joining the village of Saint-Henri and the surrounding settlements of Turcot, Brodie, Saint-Agustin and Sainte-Marguerite into one administrative unit.
 The municipality was incorporated into the City of Montreal in 1905.

 Well-known people from Saint-Henri include strongman Louis Cyr, who served as a police officer there; the Place des Hommes-Forts and the Parc Louis-Cyr are named for him.
-Celebrated jazz pianist Oscar Peterson grew up in Little Burgundy which is the neighborhood adjacent to Saint-Henri.
+Celebrated jazz pianist Oscar Peterson grew up in Little Burgundy which is the neighbourhood adjacent to Saint-Henri.
 Stand-up comedian Yvon Deschamps has described the daily struggle of Saint-Henri's citizens with humorous melancholy.

-Saint-Henri and Little Burgundy are considered to have a fairly common social makeup.
-Historically, Saint-Henri was occupied predominantly by French-Canadian blue-collar workers while Little Burgundy was occupied primarily by African-Canadians who worked on the railroads.
+Saint-Henri and Little Burgundy are divided by Atwater Avenue.
+Historically, Little Burgundy was occupied primarily by African-Canadians who worked on the railroads while Saint-Henri was occupied predominantly by French-Canadian blue-collar workers, but nonetheless boasted African-Candian shops, a gentleman's club (The European) and Montreal's first black congregation, Union United.
 Today both neighbourhoods have a population of varied ethnicity and social class, especially in the recent housing developments that have sprouted along the Lachine Canal.
-A great number of teenagers from neighboring districts attend Polyvalente Saint-Henri and James Lyng High School (English Montreal School Board).
+A great number of teenagers from neighbouring districts attend Polyvalente Saint-Henri and James Lyng High School (English Montreal School Board).

 St-Henri housed the Victor Talking Machine Company's first factory space located in Canada where they produced flat discs, gramophones, radios, and military equipment for the Second World War.
 Though the space has changed much over the years and the building is no longer in use as a factory of RCA Victor, there is a museum located in the old RCA building called le Musée des Ondes Emile Berliner.
 The museum covers the life of Emile Berliner, inventor of the gramophone, as well as details the history of his inventions, as well as his company even after his family was no longer affiliated with it.
 The museum is a technology museum and explores the nature and science behind sound waves.

 Many of the district's notable Art deco buildings, including Atwater Market and the historic No. 23 fire hall, were designed by Ludger Lemieux.

-The neighbourhood is served by the Lionel-Groulx and Place-Saint-Henri Metro stations.